 where $\sim$ denotes the equivalence relation which identifies $-\pi$ and $\pi$.
 Of course, this is a quite important simplification, because it completely removes all boundary-induced turbulent phenomena in the dynamics.
 However, our focus here is rather on understanding the well-posedness \tsl{vs} ill-posedness problem of Kolmogorov's model in the case of vanishing turbulent kinetic energy $k$.

 The main contribution of this paper is twofold.
 On the one hand, we prove that, even for vanishing $k_0$ (which implies that $k(t)$ also vanishes at any later time), the system is locally in time well-posed in spaces $H^m$, for any $m\in\N$ such that $m\geq2$.
 We refer to Theorem \ref{t:local} below for the precise statement.
-On the other hand, we show also that those solutions, in general, blow up in finite time: this is the content of Theorem \ref{t:blow-up}.
+On the other hand, we show also that there are solutions that blow up in finite time: this is the content of Theorem \ref{t:blow-up}.

 It should be noted that the Kolmogorov system \eqref{eq:kolm} contains several interesting limiting cases.
 For instance, setting $\o\equiv0$ and $k\equiv0$, the equation for $u$ reduces to the classical inviscid Burgers equation.
 As is well-known, see \tsl{e.g.} \cite{Wh}, for the inviscid Burgers equation there are smooth initial data for which the corresponding solutions develop a singularity in finite time.
 On the other hand, if one takes